DarkSeed7/Lerato.EmployeeAdmin/README.md

 ## ModularLayered

 The codebase has been split into a number of modules(application layer), these modules were constructed on a ornion architcture bases.
 It's not complete but does showcase the skills needed.
+I opted to use a custome navigation rather than prism.

 ## Software Prerequisites